Lori Garver: NASA career

 Garver's confirmation as deputy administrator marks the second time she has worked for NASA.
 Her first period of service to the agency was from 1996 to 2001.
 She first served as a special assistant to the NASA administrator and senior policy analyst for the Office of Policy and Plans, before becoming the associate administrator for the Office of Policy and Plans.
 Reporting to the NASA administrator, she oversaw the analysis, development and integration of policies and long-range plans, the NASA Strategic Management System, and the NASA Advisory Council.

 In June 2010, she addressed the United Nations Committee on the Peaceful Uses of Outer Space, and signed an earth science satellite agreement.
 She has participated in several NASA launch Tweetups.
 In May 2011, she joined NASA scientists to participate in a field campaign studying how dust affects the snow cover in the Colorado River Basin.
 The team visited dust emission sites in the deserts of Utah and then snowpits in the Colorado mountains to learn how dust layers might help predict snow melt.

 Writing

 In 2022, Garver published a book entitled Escaping Gravity: My Quest to Transform NASA and Launch a New Space Age.
+In the book, Garver focuses on the agency's attempts to launch commercial cargo and crew capabilities to the International Space Station.